microsoftgraph/group-membership-management-tenant/Service/GroupMembershipManagement/Hosts/SqlMembershipObtainer/Documentation/README.md

     Here are the columns in `memberids.csv`:

     - EmployeeIdentificationNumber
-    - ManagerIdentificationNumber
-    - AzureObjectId

     Here are the columns in `memberHRData.csv`:

     - EmployeeIdentificationNumber
+    - ManagerIdentificationNumber
     - Position
     - Level
     - Country
-    - Email

-    *Please note that `EmployeeIdentificationNumber`, `ManagerIdentificationNumber`, `AzureObjectId` are required columns within the source file to onboard a job successfully.
+    *Please note that `EmployeeIdentificationNumber` and `ManagerIdentificationNumber` are required columns within the source file to onboard a job successfully.
 The names of `EmployeeIdentificationNumber` and `ManagerIdentificationNumber` can be different.
 The names will be renamed to `EmployeeId` and `ManagerId` respectively in the destination table.*

 5. Locate the `<SolutionAbbreviation><EnvironmentAbbreviation>adf` storage account in your `<SolutionAbbreviation>-data-<EnvironmentAbbreviation>` resource group.
 6. Within the storage account, locate the `csvcontainer` container and upload the `memberids.csv` and `memberHRData.csv` files to it.
 Azure Data Factory will access these files from this location.